jbonachera/scaleway-coreos/README.md

 ```

 A default CoreOS Ignition configuration is burned into the image.
-You can change this configuration by mouting your config.yaml at
+You can change this configuration by mounting your config.yaml at
 `/usr/local/src/app/config.yaml`, at run.

 It will be transpiled into JSON using https://github.com/coreos/container-linux-config-transpiler.